lukasbfh/diekloppers/README.md

   * [Status](#status)
   * [Problems](#problems)

-## Purpose of the Application
-The aim of the paradigm is to provide a comprehensive overview of the development of a microservices, highlighting different aspects using different architectural views.

 ##	Audience
 This project is primarily aimed at software architects, lead developers, software developers and other people involved in the development process.
 Since this is a technical artifact, knowledge of software development is required.

+## Purpose of the Application
+The aim of the paradigm is to provide a comprehensive overview of the development of a microservices, highlighting different aspects using different architectural views.

 ## Requirements
 The solution of the application must be realized according to microservice architecture style.
 This approach maps all interactions in the system and with the database via the REST interface.

+## Extensions
+We started with the spring cloud application provided by our professor Villars Roger.
+We extended the application with the following points:

+	 - Heroes with swords can fight against each other
+	 - We redesigned the DefaultBattleService with this new abbility and for our needs

 # Installation
 Start the following microservices.
 Please start the services in the following order: